linrongbin16/colorbox.nvim/README.md

 It install color plugins via git submodules instead of copy-paste source code, so you get continuously updates from original authors instead of me, e.g. it only transport and manage, not produce.

-It allow you do any switches with:
+It allow you play them with multiple playback settings:

-- Multiple policies:
 - Suffle playback.
-  - Play in order(todo).
+- Play in order.
-  - Single cycle(todo).
+- Single cycle (todo).
-- Multiple timing:
+- Specific color name (todo).

+And multiple trigger timings (colorschemes don't have end time):

 - On startup.
-  - Fixed interval(todo).
+- Fixed interval (todo).
+- Date time (todo).
-  - By filetype(todo).
+- By filetype (todo).
+- Manual (todo).

 ## 📖 Table of contents